Your health records

 - prepare statistics on our performance

 We also take part in national schemes which collect data from NHS organisations all over the country.
-The department where you are being treated will give you information about any local or national schemes for the type of care that you are receiving.
+The department where you are being treated will give you information about any local or national schemes that we are participating in for the type of care that you are receiving.

-When information is shared outside the team that cared for you, we take out any details that would identify you, unless we have your permission or specific authority from the Secretary of State for Health or the Health Research Authority.
+When information is shared outside the team that cared for you, we take out any details that would identify you, unless we have another legal basis, your permission (consent) or specific authority from the Secretary of State for Health or the Health Research Authority via the Confidentiality Advisory Group (CAG).

 Legal ways we can use your data

-Guy's and St Thomas' NHS Foundation Trust uses personal data as part of our official authority, and because it is necessary for providing care and treatment, and for managing our healthcare systems and services.
+Guy's and St Thomas' NHS Foundation Trust uses personal data as part of our official authority identified in the Health and Social Care Act 2012, because it is necessary for providing care and treatment, and for managing our healthcare systems and services.

-Sometimes, Guy’s and St Thomas’ may ask for your consent to use your data for other purposes.
-This will be made clear to you at the time, and is separate from any consent that may be required for certain types of treatment or other NHS services.
+Sometimes, Guy’s and St Thomas’ may ask for your permission (consent) to use your data for other purposes.
+This will be made clear to you at the time and is separate from our primary purposes and consent that may be required for certain types of treatment or other NHS services offered to you.

-As providers of health or social care, treatment or the management of health or social care systems and services, we are allowed to process your information on the legal basis of GDPR articles 6 and article 9.
+As providers of health or social care, treatment or the management of health or social care systems and services, we are allowed to process your information on the legal basis UK GDPR Articles 6 (Personal Data) and Article 9 (Special Category Data).

 The Trust meets the legal requirements because it’s our job to provide healthcare and, depending on the activity, other legal bases may apply, for example: